Chemical Hygiene

 Site-Specific

 Site-specific training modules are to be performed regularly for each employee.
 Site-specific training needs to be documented, and specific for the laboratory operations.
 The goal of site-specific training is to give the PI an opportunity to discuss in detail safety procedures specific to their lab operation with every employee.
-A sample site-specific training template is located here: Site Specific Training Template Documentation of both online modules and site-specific training records should be available to inspectors.
-These can be paper or electronic copies of training records.

 -